STARrtsomewhere/MyPlana-NFTMarketPlace/README.md

 # MyPlana-NFTMarketPlace
 An NFT marketplace where users can connect wallet, mint NFTs, collect the NFTs and manage the MyPlana NFTs.
-The smartcontract was created using Ethereum's REMIX IDE.
+The smartcontract was created using Ethereum's REMIX IDE and deployed on the Lisk Sepolia Testnet.

 Status: 0x1 Transaction mined and execution successful